tessel/t1-docs/tutorials/diy_module_creation.md

 The [Tessel Projects page][tessel_projects] is a way to share your module directly with the Tessel community.
 You simply provide a few pieces of information, a picture, and can even use your README.md file from your Git repo as the contents.

 ### Submit Your Module
-We're always looking to add modules to our [third-party module list][third_party_modules] so if you'd like your custom module to be listed at [tessel.io/modules][tessel_modules] then fill out this form and we'd be happy to review it.
+We're always looking to add modules to our [third-party module list][third_party_modules] so if you'd like your custom module to be listed at [tessel.io/modules][modules_page] then fill out this form and we'd be happy to review it.

 [Third-Party Module Submission Form][module_submission]

-A great example of using this module-creation pattern can be found in [Making a Tessel-style Library for Third-Party Hardware][third_party_doc]
+A great example of using this module-creation pattern can be found in [Making a Tessel-style Library for Third-Party Hardware][third_party_doc].

 ## Your First Custom Module
 So now that we've described the pattern for making a custom module, let's walk through creating a very simple module using that pattern.
 The Tessel has a spare button on the main board, but maybe you'd like to add one as a module.
-Kelsey did [a great writeup on adding a button to the GPIO bank](https://projects.tessel.io/projects/a-button-on-tessel) so let's use her work to take it one step further using a proto-module.
+Kelsey did [a great writeup on adding a button to the GPIO bank][orig_button_project_page] so let's use her work to take it one step further using a proto-module.

 ### Power
 You might not think of a button as needing power and you're right, sort of.
 While the button itself doesn't need power to function we can connect our button in such a way that it uses the power connections to create high and low states on a GPIO pin.
 GPIO pins on the Tessel will always read high or truthy with nothing connected because internally (inside the main Tessel chip) they are pulled up to the 3.3V supply.
 That's our positive connection.
 The other power connection is ground, which we'll connect to one side of our button.
 It doesn't matter which side because a button is just a momentary switch that creates and breaks a connection.
 You can't hook it up backward.
 We'll get to connecting the other side of the button in a minute.